Last Updated: November 6, 2023

 I have no idea what photo to post in an article about ghosting, so here are some horses in Bhutan

-There really is no explanation why people ghost, although I think most people either a) don’t care very much b) have changed their mind and don’t want to/don’t know how to end it or c) find it the easy way out of something they’re not ready to define (although a friend of mine was ghosted after dating someone for a year.
+There really is no explanation why people ghost, although I think most people either a) have changed their mind and don’t want to/don’t know how to end it or b) find it the easy way out of something they’re not ready to define (although a friend of mine was ghosted after dating someone for a year.
 A YEAR).

 It comes from a place of fear, as in, they’re scared of having to share their feelings and *gasp* put themselves out there for a potentially awkward text conversation that really only has to take up five minutes of their life.
 They may not be an inherently bad person, but ghosting is definitely bad behaviour.